devanshmalik/Female_Autonomy_in_Society_Analysis/README.md

 # Digging Deeper

-Exploratory and Inferential analysis of indicators related to female autonomy in different regions of the world
+Exploratory and Inferential analysis of indicators related to female autonomy in different regions of the world.
+Refer to female_autonomy_analysis_report folder for detailed analysis of results

 ## Project: Investigating Effect of Female Literacy and Autonomy in Society on Child Mortality Rates
 * Data Source: Gapminder which collects information about how people live their lives in different countries, tracked across the years, on hundreds of different indicators.